 It is important to note that the Court based its decision on the record before it at the time.
 Evidence presented during briefing showed that the practical application of the program may have created an impermissible “symbolic union” between the state and religious schools.
 However, this argument was not presented to the state courts, and therefore the Court refused to consider it.
 The Court left it up to the state courts to determine how best to deal with this new evidence on remand.

 Powell thought neutral state programs could survive Lemon test

 Justice Lewis F. Powell Jr. filed a separate concurring opinion emphasizing that the Court’s decision was supported by the precedent of Mueller v.
 Allen (1983).
-In Mueller the Court held that state programs that are wholly neutral in offering aid to a class not defined by religion does not violate the second prong of the Lemon test, because aid to religion results from the private choices of the aid recipients.
+In Mueller, the Court held that neutral state programs that offer aid to a class not defined by religion do not violate the second prong of the Lemon test, because the aid to religion results from the private choices of the aid recipients.

 Alan Tauber is a constitutional law attorney in Washington.
 In addition to a law degree from George Washington University School of Law, Tauber has a master’s degree in political science.
 This article was originally published in 2009.Send Feedback on this article